MicrosoftDocs/minecraft-creator/creator/TestDocs/CommandBlocks.md

 ## Designing a Gameplay Loop

-A use case of command blocks is allowing Creators to create gameplay loops within minecraft to enrich the player's experience.
+A use case of command blocks is allowing creators to create gameplay loops within minecraft to enrich the player's experience.
 A simple gameplay loop would be rewarding a player for completing an action.
 If the gameplay loop was to give a player an emerald for placing a block of wool in a certain location, you can break down each step needed:

 1. Check to see if a wool block exists at a set location.
 1. Once a player places a block in the desired location, check to see if the player has already received the reward by checking their score.